tpm2-software/tpm2-tcti-uefi/docs/example.md

 consult the GNU documentation for details: https://www.gnu.org/software/automake/manual/html_node/config_002esite.html

-An example use of the `tss2-sys_config.site` file can be found in [.travis-ci.yml](.travis-ci.yml) configuration file.
-We must build these libraries as part of building the example applications in the CI loop.
+An example use of the `tss2-sys_config.site` file can be found in the [.ci/build-deps.sh](.ci/build-deps.sh) script.
+We use this script to build required dependencies (including libtss2-sys) for both the CI loop and the example Dockerfile.

 Once these dependencies have been satisfied the example applications may be built by executing the `example` make target: